SuperZombi/melody-monitor/README.md

 <hr>

-## Changing accent colors
+## Changing accent color and Mods
-If you want to add custom styling (for example, change accent colors), you need to create a `mods` folder next to the `melody-monitor.exe`.<br>
+If you want to add custom styling (for example, change accent color), you need to create a `mods` folder next to the `melody-monitor.exe`.<br>
 Then create a file with any name ending in `.css`.<br>
 Hint for changing colors:
 ```css